msc49/llab/README.md

 # LOCAL LAB
-A local community free sharing app!
+A local community free sharing app!\n
 List items to lend, borrow items you need from your local area.

 ## Screenshots